unxed/bv/README.md

 Give LLM both protocols specs and ask it to write tests that cover all potential problem areas.
 These should definitely include tests for what I fixed in recent commits.

+5) Dialogs: scancode-based hot keys (like in menus)

 TV: